-- Only supports 2-prong extensions, which are a little harder to come by than the usual 3-prong type.
+- It only supports 2-prong extensions, which are a little harder to come by than the usual 3-prong type.

-- Doesn’t come pre-assembled, and while I found it easy, some people struggle more with self-build tasks.
+- It doesn’t come pre-assembled, and while I found it easy, some people struggle more with self-build tasks.

-- Chews through string faster than it chews through grass, so for bigger gardens you’ll need to keep an extra spool handy.
+- It chews through string faster than it chews through grass, so for more extensive gardens, you’ll need to keep an extra spool handy.

-- Comes with a 2-year warranty included by default.
+- It comes with a 2-year warranty included by default.

-- Aside from trimming the grass, this tool also works as an edger to trim the line between your lawn and the soil.
+- This tool also works as an edger to trim the line between your lawn and the soil.